akb/identify/README.md

-identity
+Identify
 ========

-Identity and authentication service.
-Identity provides a secure interface for authenticating one's identity and provides token-based authorization for other services.
+Identity authentication and authorization service.
+Identify provides a secure interface for authenticating one's identity and provides token-based authorization for other services.

 This project is in its infancy, feel free to submit issues but I'm not quite ready for pull requests.
 Use at your own risk, this code is far from being